 Frequently Asked Questions

 Bring your own lawn chair or blanket.
-Dogs and pets are discouraged.
+Dogs and pets are not allowed due to presence of sheep.
 No coolers, bicycles or skateboards allowed.

 When and where is the fair?

-The Irish Fair of Minnesota is held the 2nd weekend of August.
-The 2020 fair will be August 7-9, 2020, and located at Harriet Island in Saint Paul, MN.
+The 2021 fair will be August 13-15 and located at Harriet Island in Saint Paul, MN.

 Bikes: Can I bike to the Irish Fair of Minnesota?

-Can I bring my dog to the fair?
+Can I bring my dog or other pet to the fair?

-First aid is located next to the Children's play area.
+First aid is located next to the playground area.

 Food and Beverage

-Beer, wine, pop and water are sold in four different locations: Food Court 1, Food Court 2, the Pub Tent, and a tap truck on the river-side of the pavilion.
-In order to drink alcohol, each adult over 21 years of age must present a valid driver’s license or ID and wear a wristband.
+Beer, wine, pop and water are sold in multiple locations: In order to drink alcohol, each adult over 21 years of age must present a valid driver’s license or ID and wear a wristband.
 Alcohol sales will end 30 minutes prior to closing time each day.

 Harriet Island is a paved, level surface where wheelchairs can easily navigate on sidewalks.
 The grass is also level, allowing easy access to tents.
 Handicapped parking is available on the north side of Water Street between Wabasha and Plato until full.
 Overflow handicap and transportation is available at 90 West Plato Boulevard.
 Look for the Handicap Parking Sign.
 A drop-off area is provided in front of the Gateway Entrance.
 We apologize for any inconvenience, but the Irish Fair of Minnesota does not offer wheelchairs at this time.

-Introducing this year, visit the new Quiet Space.
-Guests with autism, sensory processing disorders, and other needs are welcome.
+Guests with autism, sensory processing disorders, and other needs are welcome to spend time in our Quiet Space located near the Pavilion.
 This space will be kept dark and will also be quiet for people who need a break.
+Irish Fair Social Narrative

 Lost and Found

 Lost and found is located at the Welcome Booth directly in front of the main entrance.
 After the festival, all remaining items are brought to the Irish Fair of Minnesota office.
-Call 651-645-0221 or email email@example.com during regular business hours to see if your lost item was turned in.
+Email firstname.lastname@example.org during regular business hours to see if your lost item was turned in.